-A will buy new housing for refugees as part of its “moral obligation” to protect people fleeing conflict abroad.
+A council will buy new housing for refugees as part of its “moral obligation” to protect people fleeing conflict abroad.

-Northumberland County Council will spend PS1.2m on the and renovation of seven properties, located mainly in the south-east part of the county.
+Northumberland County Council will spend PS1.2m on the purchase and renovation of seven properties, located mainly in the south-east part of the county.

 “We must never forget the bravery of both our troops and those Afghans, who tried to find a peaceful solution to a very serious conflict,” he said.

-According to the Local Reporting Service, the government will provide money to purchase the properties via the Local Authority Housing Fund.
+According to the Local Democracy Reporting Service, the government will provide money to purchase the properties via the Local Authority Housing Fund.

 ‘Humanitarian schemes’

-councillor Colin Horncastle stated that the homes would be given to “people who we know have a legal right to be here in this country”.
+Conservative councillor Colin Horncastle stated that the homes would be given to “people who we know have a legal right to be here in this country”.

 “If we take this route, it will bring in an additional PS600,000.00 of government money to provide property for the people we have a duty to provide,” he said.

-“In case people have concerns about the type people it is aimed for, the objectives are to support recent humanitarian schemes such as the Afghani and schemes that offer sanctuary via safe entry routes.”
+“In case people have concerns about the type people it is aimed for, the objectives are to support recent humanitarian schemes such as the Afghani and Ukrainian schemes that offer sanctuary via safe entry routes.”

 He said the new homes will “reduce pressure on existing housing schemes”.